vin-ni/hover-on-touch/README.md

 ```

 ## Description
-When you touch an element, the »**hoverontouch--active**« class is applied and triggers the effect applied via css.
+When you touch an element, the »**hoverontouch--active**« class is applied and triggers the effect defined in your css.
 For example it can hide an element and show some secondary information, initiate a link hover or just trigger any kind of css animation.
 If you release under 250ms, the touch event is interpreted as a click and a redirection to the given link is triggered (if there is one provided).
 Otherwise, if you hold longer, the event is interpreted as a »Taphold« and the old status is shown again on release.

-This brings an additional possibility for the user to interact with the content of a website.
-The user can read the secondary information while scrolling the page for example.
+This brings additional possibilities for the user to interact with the content of a website.
+For example, the user can read secondary information while scrolling a page.
 It further makes it feel more "alive" and "applike".

 ## HTML Structure

-Each wrapper of your element, you want to use it on, needs the class hoverontouch element has an object wrapper with an info and a cover div.
-Add as many objects as you want.
+Each wrapper of your element you want to use it on, needs the class »**.hoverontouch**« Add as many objects as you like.
 ```html
 <a href="www.example.com" class="hoverontouch">
     <div class="cover"><img src="img/path"></div>